Pinhole photography

 I use several cameras for black and white photography, each has its own characteristics.
 One camera has three pinholes that project an overlapping image on to the film (photo paper actually) which is wrapped around a cylindrical film holder.
 Another three cameras are made of high fired stoneware.
 One was made from a metal can.
 There is a separate page that has details about my cameras, and how they are put together.
 I also have a step by step section that shows how to make a ceramic camera Pinhole camera images have an unusual, dream-like quality, but the images themselves weren't dreamt up in the sense of being layered with a image editing program — these photographs are simply what the camera recorded, and are in that sense a vision of reality that is as valid as any other.

-I also do a bit of colour pinhole photography with a pinhole modified Nikon F2 camera, and some colour images are included.
+I've also done a bit of colour pinhole photography with a pinhole modified Nikon F2 camera, and some colour images are included.

 imageParsnip